(On launch, this will go on the Stock Costume Traits

 Female characters from rural settings, depending on the time period, may wear either denim or gingham.
 Tomboys and/or modern characters will often wear denim jeans; Ms. Fanservice

 favors denim "Daisy Dukes" (ultra-short shorts).
 More "feminine" characters, or those from times that didn't approve of women in pants, will wear gingham dresses.
 Either version is the normal attire of the Farmer's Daughter

 It's usually safe to assume a character dressed in denim or gingham will share some of the common rural traits.
 Whether they're negative or positive traits will depend on the approach the rest of the work's taking.
 If rural values are approved of, expect common sense and practicality from a man in denim overalls or a woman in a gingham dress.
-If not, characters dressed that way will tend toward the "we've never done that" level of conservatism.
+If not, characters dressed that way will tend toward strongly conservative, bordering on (or all the way to) Luddite views.

 There's a certain amount of Truth in Television

 here.
 Denim is a practical fabric for farm work, as it's washable and can take abuse.
 Gingham for the ladies isn't as tough a fabric, but it's still washable — and usually a woman in a gingham dress is working around the farmhouse, not plowing.
 It may have become popular because it's a little more fancy than a solid-colored fabric while still being very easy to make (and therefore cheap).
 1800's farmers commonly wore a straw hat ... but so did most men during the summer.
 And baseball caps can be seen everywhere

 This trope is specifically for cases of denim/gingham attire as shorthand for "this character is from a farm".
 City teens wearing $300 fashion jeans need not apply.

 - American Gothic, the extremely famous painting by Grant Wood, portrays a farmer and his daughter.
 The former has overalls and a pitchfork.